marmelab/ng-admin/README.md

         };
     }

-    // Truncate a value in a list view or a dashboard list function truncate(value) {
+    // Method use to truncate a value in a list view or a dashboard list function truncate(value) {
         if (!value) {
             return '';